 I'm talking about at the mouth of the walking bridge where the Homeless Outreach meets with their guests.
 Just before that first week of the Outreach taking place, I prayed, 'O Father, are we doing the right thing?" and I heard Him clearly, "Yes, and I will be right there."
 I have seen friendships forming, hands clasped and head bowed with prayers raising to the Father.
-I have seen smiles and tears and scaredness and hope.
+I have seen smiles and tears, despair and scaredness and hope.
 I have seen the nourishment given of food, love, and grace.

 the couple living out their car moving into their own apartment

 the giant receiving a gift from a munchkin